A fast tunable driver of light source for the TRIDENT Pathfinder experiment: Introduction

 The T-REX experiment utilizes a relative measurement strategy to decode the properties of seawater.
 To achieve this, the experiment is designed with upper and lower LRMs placed at unequal distances from the light source - specifically, at distances of 41.79$\pm$0.04 meters and 21.73$\pm$0.02 meters~\cite{TRIDENT_paper}, respectively - as shown in Figure~\ref{fig:e_o_d}.
-These distances are comparable to the attenuation length of seawater.
+These distances are comparable to the typical attenuation length ($\sim$ 20 m) of seawater.
+The PMTs in the LRM detect the pulsed light from the LEM.
+The position of the received PMT signals in the event window indicates the arrival time of the photons, since the LRM and LEM are synchronized.
 The pulsing light emitted from LEM can be scattered by the seawater, resulting in the expected arrival time of photons reaching the PMT spreading out over a certain width.
 The light scattering properties of seawater can be obtained by measuring and comparing the time width between the two LRMs.
-Additionally, the light absorption properties can be determined by comparing the light intensity detected by the upper and lower cameras.
+The camera system is composed of a 5-megapixel monochrome camera and a Raspberry-4Pi module, which detects the steady light from the LEM.
+The light absorption properties can be determined by comparing the light intensity detected by the upper and lower cameras.

 This measurement strategy presents some challenges for the middle LEM.
 The actual attenuation conditions in the deep sea are unknown, requiring a light pulser with adjustable intensity to adapt flexibly to different scenarios.
 Additionally, to achieve accurate measurements of the arrival time distribution of emitted photons, the width of the light pulse needs to be on the order of a few nanoseconds, which is significantly smaller than the width of the distribution.
 To address these challenges, a fast and tunable light source driver has been designed to meet the requirements of T-REX.